FDSchaefer/public/README.md

 1. **MetaData Treatment Planning**
 <details>
   <summary>Details</summary>
   This Projects purpose was to create a fully connected neural network to predict treatment sucess based on patient metadata and the respecitive treatment plan that was implemented.
-Additionaly this model was used to optimise treatments by implementing the network into the existing planning software [MatRad](https://github.com/e0404/matRad).
+Additionaly this model was used to optimise treatments by implementing the network into the existing planning software *MatRad*.
 The project involved full data aquisition, extraction, standardisation, autoencoding and final model creation and subsequent integration.
   *Link to Abstract*
 </details>